Lord Mountbatten: The Last Viceroy

 Lord Mountbatten: The Last Viceroy is a British television series which first aired on ITV in 1986.
 It depicts Lord Mountbatten's time as Supreme Commander, South-East Asia in the Second World War, and then as Viceroy of India shortly after the war in the days leading up to Indian independence.
-The Film was shot in Sri Lanka.
+The film was shot in India.
+Originally it was planned that a few parts would be shot in Sri Lanka, but due to the Sri Lankan civil war, this plan was revised.